MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Diagnostics/Export-Counter.md

 This example converts a CSV file to a counter data BLG format.

-The first command uses the built-in Windows PowerShell conversion feature to store the value of 1 gigabyte (GB) in bytes in the `$1GBInBytes` variable.
-When you type a value followed by KB (kilobyte), MB (megabyte), GB (gigabyte), TB (terabyte), and PB (Petabyte), PowerShell returns the value in bytes.

-The second command uses the `Import-Counter` cmdlet to import performance counter data from the Threads.csv file.
+The `Import-Counter` cmdlet imports performance counter data from the `Threads.csv` file.
 The example presumes that this file was previously exported by using the `Export-Counter` cmdlet.
-A pipeline operator (|) sends the imported data to the `Export-Counter` cmdlet.
+A pipeline operator (`|`) sends the imported data to the `Export-Counter` cmdlet.
 The command uses the **Path** parameter to specify the location of the output file.
 It uses the **Circular** and **MaxSize** parameters to direct the `Export-Counter` cmdlet to create a circular log that wraps at 1 GB.
 The **MaxSize** parameter is expressed in megabytes.

 ```powershell
 $1GBInMB = 1024 # 1GB = 1024MB